nbicocchi/learn-java-core/src/main/java/com/nbicocchi/exercises/oop/README.md

 Both implementations limit the number of persons to 256.

-The following diagram might provide some inspiration.
-Refer to the JavaDoc documentation for further details.
+Refer to the following UML diagram and the JavaDoc documentation for further inspiration.

 ```mermaid
 classDiagram